File Upload Webhooksfor Automated Workflows

 The standard pattern for file-triggered workflows is running a scheduled job every minute to list a bucket and compare against a known state.
 It is fragile, expensive, and adds a full polling interval of latency to every pipeline.

 When an invoice, a sensor reading, or a batch export lands in your bucket, you want your downstream system to react immediately — not after the next cron tick.
-Rilavek fires a webhook at the transfer layer, before the file is even fully flushed, eliminating that gap entirely.
+Rilavek fires a webhook at the transfer layer when the transfer completes, cutting out the usual polling delay.

 The webhook payload